ryanwebber/ryanwebber.github.io/content/_projects/weechess.md

    searched positions and reuse them later.

 So far we've focused on reducing our search space, but there's another way to speed up search: improve search performance.
-There's a couple of techniques to do this that I implemented, and again I won't go into too much detail for each:
+There are a couple of techniques to do this that I implemented, and again I won't go into too much detail for each:
  - **Bitboards**: This is a technique that allows you to represent the board as a single 64-bit integer.
 This allows you to use bitwise operations to quickly check for legal moves.
  - **Magic Number Tables**: This is a technique that allows you to quickly generate legal moves for a given piece.
-It's bit manipulation and arithmatic black magic, but it allows you to check the squares a piece can move to without needing to implement rules with loops and conditionals.
+It's bit manipulation and arithmetic black magic, but it allows you to check the squares a piece can move to without needing to implement rules with loops and conditionals.

 Now we've got reasonably fast search, but that's useless if we're no good at evaluating how good a position is.